 The 2019 DC School Report Card has two scheduled updates with data that is new.
 In December 2019, we will refresh school report cards with their DC Science Assessment results.
 In the spring of 2020, we will add School Finance data, as required by ESSA.

 Is the website available in languages other than English?

 The DC School Report Card website is fully translated in Spanish.
 For speakers of other languages, including Amharic, Chinese, French, Korean and Vietnamese, OSSE provides a translated step-by-step user guide to guide you through the website, and is translating other information about the DC School Report Card.
 Visit our website at osse.dc.gov/dcschoolreportcard to view all of our translated materials.

 I don’t have regular access to a computer or internet.
 How else can I use the DC School Report Card?

-The DC School Report Card website will also work on smartphones, and will include all of the functional elements of the desktop site.
-In addition, each school will have a printable, one-page profile that includes key information about the school.
-These profiles will also be available in Spanish.
-OSSE is further working with partner organizations that serve families to ensure that there are places where families without internet or computer access can access the report card.
+The DC School Report Card website works on smartphones and includes all of the functional elements of the desktop site.
+In addition, each school has a printable, one-page profile that includes key information about the school (also be available in Spanish).
+OSSE works with partner organizations that serve families to ensure that there are places where families without internet or computer access can access the report card.

 The School Transparency and Reporting (STAR) Framework is the accountability framework for public schools in the District of Columbia that uses common measures to show school performance for all students.
 It is comprised of a range of data points from multiple data sources and gives families, community members, and educators a way to understand school performance on an apples-to-apples system available for all public schools, both DCPS and charter.